petarbelchev/PersonalFinancer-WebApp/README.md

 ![Admin Home Page](./Screenshots/admin-homepage.jpeg)

 The administrators can manage all users and their accounts.
 They can edit and delete accounts and transactions, and have access to information about the number of users and accounts.

 When the 'More statistics' button on the Home page is pressed, an AJAX request is made to the server to retrieve up-to-date data on the total amount of transactions made by users, grouped by currencies.

+Every administrator has access to all users' messages and can reply.

 ![More statistics](./Screenshots/admin-more-statistics.jpeg)